Victor Billot

 Victor Billot is a former co-leader and electoral candidate for New Zealand's Alliance party.
-He is also known as a writer, musician, unionist, past editor of Critic magazine, and a performer in the bands Alpha Plan, Age of Dog and Das Phaedrus.
+He is also known as a writer, musician, unionist, past editor of Critic Te Ārohi magazine, and a performer in the bands Alpha Plan, Age of Dog and Das Phaedrus.

 NewLabour and the Alliance Party

 Billot was a founding member of the NewLabour Party, which was set up in 1989 by Jim Anderton.
 In 1991, NewLabour was one of four parties to form the Alliance political party.